UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

 ### 5. Create a name for the site

-Create a name for the site, e.g. `transit`.
+Create a name for the site, e.g. Transit.

 ### 6. Setup the site